 One of the most important types of due diligence as it seeks to check whether the financials showcased in the Information Memorandum is correct or not.
-It also provides a deep understanding of all the company's financials, including but not restricted to audited financial statements for last three years, recent unaudited financial statements with comparable statements of last year, review of accounting policies, review of internal audit procedures, quality and sustainability of earnings and cash flow, condition and value of assets, potential liabilities, tax implications of deal structures, examination of information systems to establish the reliability of financial information, internal control systems etc.

-The Financial Due diligence also review the company's projection and basis of such projections, capital expenditure plan, schedule of inventory, debtors and creditors, etc. Also, the process involves analysis of major top customer accounts, fixed and variable cost analysis, analysis on gross margins, customers with high profit margins and their contract period, internal control procedures, etc. It will also involve the type of the company's order book and sales pipeline to better build projections
+It also provides a deep understanding of all the company's financials, including but not restricted to audited financial statements for last three years, recent unaudited financial statements with comparable statements of last year, review of accounting policies, review of internal audit procedures, quality and sustainability of earnings and cash flow, condition and value of assets, potential liabilities, tax implications of deal structures, examination of information systems to establish the reliability of financial information, internal control systems etc, expenditure plan, schedule of inventory, debtors and creditors, etc. Also, the process involves analysis of major top customer accounts, fixed and variable cost analysis, analysis on gross margins, customers with high profit margins and their contract period, internal control procedures, etc. It will also involve the type of the company's order book and sales pipeline to better build projections